 - Temporal Paradox: The reason why the Doctor doesn't outright leave; if he had, he wouldn't have known his destiny, so he wouldn't leave outright, so it would start again at the start.

-- The Trickster: As he's known for, Seven gets an In-Universe reputation as one.
+- The Trickster: He's already a Guile Hero, but Seven gets an In-Universe reputation as one here.

-- The Queen's Latin: Subverted, there is actual Latin used in the story.
+- The Queen's Latin: Subverted, actual Latin is used in the story.

 - Trapped in the Past: The Doctor knows the TARDIS will be unearthed at Pompeii, leaving him stuck in ancient Rome.
 Well, or not.

 - Tricked Out Time: The Doctor tries this right out of the gate, asking Mel if she'd like to leave as soon as they arrive. [[spoiler: Since her decision wouldn't be based on knowledge of the future, there wouldn't be a time paradox and the Doctor could postpone this particular reckoning.
 Unfortunately, it doesn't work; Mel decides it won't hurt to look around ...